shushulo/TRP3FW/README.md

 ### 1. Installation
 *   Download the latest `TRP3FW.zip` from the [Releases](../../releases) page.                                                                                                                                                       │
 *   Extract the `TRP3FW` folder into your `World of Warcraft/_retail_/Interface/AddOns/` directory.
+*   Rename the extracted folder to `TRP3FW` by removing the verion number.

 ### 2. First Launch & Presets
 On first launch, you will be prompted to choose a preset.
 These can be changed later in `/trp3fwui`.